Master of Arts Degree

 NU’s online MFT program is designed for California only.
 Either option may not meet requirements in other states.
 Students should consult the licensing boards of the appropriate states for information about licensure outside of California.
-Click the link for more detailed course information.
+For detailed course information, please click here.

 The Western Association of Schools and Colleges (WASC) accredits public and private schools, colleges, and universities in the U.S.